a16n-dev/lucide-mui/README.md

 </p>

 # Lucide Icons for MUI
-This package provides [Lucide icons](https://lucide.dev/) as react components designed for use with [Material UI](https://mui.com/material-ui/), so that they can be used in the same way icons from `@mui/icons-material` are used.
+This package provides [Lucide icons](https://lucide.dev/) as React components designed for use with [Material UI](https://mui.com/material-ui/), so that they can be used in the same way icons from `@mui/icons-material` are used.

 ## Installation
 You can use either npm or yarn: